lugiavn/notes/fashioniq_tirg.md

   --num_iters=160000 --model=tirg --loss=batch_based_classification \
   --learning_rate_decay_frequency=50000 --comment=fashioniq_tirg
 ```
-Train+test progress is saved in ./runs/, use tensorboard to view the logs
+Train+test progress and model are saved in ./runs/, use tensorboard to view the logs

 On an average GPU, takes couple of hours to a day to see some good performance.
 ```